Avanthika-06/Exploratory_Data_Analysis/README.md

 Each notebook is hosted and run on Google Colab, making it easy to execute without local setup.

 Notebooks include:
-Data loading and preview
+Data loading and preview.
-Data cleaning and preprocessing steps
+Data cleaning and preprocessing steps.
-Exploratory data analysis with visualizations Statistical analysis and key insights
+Exploratory data analysis with visualizations.
+Statistical analysis and key insights.

 How to Run :
 Open any notebook directly in Google Colab by clicking the provided link in the repository.